hridayeshXP/Plant_health_detection_multispectral_image/README.md

 # Multimodal UAV-Based AI Framework for Precision Plant Health Monitoring in Green Campuses

-This repository contains the official implementation of the research work submitted to **The Visual Computer (Springer)** titled:

-**Multimodal UAV-Based AI Framework for Precision Plant Health Monitoring in Green Campuses**

 The work presents a UAV-driven multimodal deep learning framework that integrates multispectral reflectance data and RGB imagery for accurate plant health assessment in urban green environments.

 ---